LearnersGuild/partners/Hiring-Documents/Guide-to-Your-Equity.md

 # Guide to Your Equity

-To find out how many shares of currently outstanding stock there are, email help@learnersguild.org.

-We have not **yet** undergone a 409A valuation to determine the current strike price of Learners Guild stock.

 **This guide is meant to help you understand the piece of Learners Guild that you’re going to own!** Its goal is to be more straightforward than the full Stock Incentive Plan and Award Agreement, which both go into the full legal details.
 You should consult an employment attorney if you have any questions about navigating your stock options and before you make important decisions.

 Owning stock in Learners Guild gives you a stake in our success.
 As Learners Guild grows and increases in value, you will own a piece of that growth and increased value.
 Learners Guild is pretty small today, but if things go well, your stock could be worth many times more.
 However, you are gambling with this portion of your compensation -- if Learners Guild decreases in value, then your options won’t be worth anything.